-Sleep woke up from marijuana induced coma, went into studio with their new drummer (and old friend from Neurosis), and recorded a new gatefold album using tube technology from the mid 1970s, those orange & brown seventies of my childhood.
-And it worked out!
+Sleep woke up from marijuana induced coma, went into studio with their new drummer (and old friend from Neurosis), and recorded a new double album which could have dropped directly from the 1970s, those orange & brown tones and all.
+It worked out.

 E – Negative Work

 “Negative Work” is as good as E’s exceptional debut issued less than two years ago.
 The songwriting angle didn’t change one bit because there was no reason for it.
 E are fit and working.
 It surprises me that I still don’t miss bass guitar.
 But I missed reportedly great show in Zagreb last summer, played for two dozen people in audience.

 Martin Phillipps’s music channeled through unstable and unlucky The Chills will always be welcomed here.
 On “Snow Bound” his soul-searching is matched with baroque style of songwriting.
 Due to slightly more complex and ornate use of keyboards, the album can sound stodgy, especially when moodiness takes over me.
 In that frame of mind “Snow Bound” reminds me of an album by a prog-rock band in New Wave clothes or maybe of a tribute to Split Enz clowns circa ’78.
 Living ain’t easy.
 Thank God I like keyboards a lot.

 Gnod – Chapel Perilous

 “Chapel Perilous” is one more noise-rock album that underwent subtle dub sound treatment by Gnod.
 Clattering train of trebly sound on the collision course with near future is deafening.
 It hits hard.
 All the noiseniks of this world should get it.
 Turn it up, mate!